TrustworthyComputing/ZeroJava-compiler/README.md

 | `PrivateTape.seek(int dst, int idx);` | `seek dst idx 1`: consumes `idx`th word from private tape	|

+Finally, Zilch supports the ternary operation (`( a ) ? b : c ;`) which evaluates to b if the value of a is true, and otherwise to c.

 ## ZMIPS ISA
 | Instruction    | Description                                          |